Leading Pressure Gauge Manufacturers

 History

-In a certain sense, the origin of pressure gauges can be traced back to the early modern era and the scientific discoveries of Evangelista Torricelli, a mathematician and physicist from Italy.
-In 1644, Torricelli discovered the existence of vacuums in nature as well as the fact that air carries weight.
-Other scientists like the Frenchman Blaise Pascal continued to build on Torricelli’s discoveries.
-Pressure gauges as we know them today, however, did not truly come in to being until the Industrial Revolution.
-During the 1840s, Frenchman Eugene Bourdon began searching for a solution to the disturbing rate of fatalities involving highly-pressurized locomotive engines.
-The result of his efforts was the invention of the Bourdon gauge in 1849.
-Although initially designed for railroad application, Bourdon inadvertently made a much larger contribution to the field of industry as a whole.
-The Bourdon gauge enabled industrialists of all types to measure much higher-pressure levels than had previously been possible and opened the way for further gauge development.
-Today, the Bourdon gauge (discussed further below) continues to be the most commonly used type of pressure gauge.
+The origins of pressure gauges can be traced back to the early modern era, specifically to the scientific discoveries of Evangelista Torricelli, an Italian mathematician and physicist.
+In 1644, Torricelli discovered the existence of vacuums in nature and demonstrated that air has weight.
+His work laid the foundation for other scientists, such as the Frenchman Blaise Pascal, to build upon.
+However, pressure gauges as we know them today truly emerged during the Industrial Revolution.
+In the 1840s, Frenchman Eugene Bourdon sought a solution to the high fatality rates caused by highly-pressurized locomotive engines.
+His efforts led to the invention of the Bourdon gauge in 1849.
+Initially intended for railroad use, Bourdon’s invention had a significant impact on various industries by allowing the measurement of much higher pressure levels than previously possible and paving the way for further advancements in gauge technology.
+Today, the Bourdon gauge remains the most commonly used type of pressure gauge.

 Importance